T-622/RPI-PICO-I2C-LCD/README.md

 Errors:
 OSERROR : 5 (This is quite a common error, 5 means I/O error.
 Check Your connections.
 This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator!

+Feel to leave comments or questions and I will try to answer them as quick as possible!